pavel-lens/fe-interview/readme.md

 ## Instructions:

 Create a reusable component using the framework of your choice (Vue, React, Angular).
-The component should have only one property: the list of available avatars.
+The component should have only two properties: the list of available avatars (avatars) and accept a callback on select (onSelect).
 This list contains the avatar image (`src`), the avatar `label`, a unique avatar `id` and a boolean for the `selected` state.
 The number of avatars can vary (up to 12).